Uniforms & Dress Code

 Boys’ pants include classic or traditional cut slacks or shorts in khaki or navy.
 Girls may wear skirts or skorts in khaki, navy or plaid or traditional slacks or shorts in khaki or navy.
 Boys’ and girls’ pants, skirts, skorts, and shorts must be uniform style (no skinny pants, cargoes, joggers, leggings pants, capris, cropped pants, high waters, khaki jeans, etc.) and can be purchased from Lands' End.
 If you are not sure whether uniform bottoms meet dress code, please bring them by the office for review.
 Slacks must reach to the shoe but not drag on the ground.
 A solid color leather brown or black belt must be used.
 Slacks must be worn at the waist, and no boxers or undergarments may be visible, including at athletic practices and games.
 Skirts and skorts must be worn at the waist and not rolled up; hem should be worn at the knee.
 Privacy shorts or briefs must be worn with skirts.
 School shorts must be worn with a solid color brown or black belt.
 Shorts should go to just above the knee but not below, and should not be excessively tight or loose fitting.
 Shorts should be worn at the waist, and no boxers or undergarments may be visible, including at athletic practices and games.

-Students must wear closed-toe, closed-heel, soled walking or dress shoes; no hi-tops, flip-flops, Crocs, sandals, moccasins, or house shoes.
+Students must wear closed-toe, closed-heel, soled walking or dress shoes; no flip-flops, Crocs, sandals, moccasins, or house shoes.
 Colors include light or dark brown, black, navy, gray, and white – no bright stripes, accents or logos, glitter sequins, or light-up shoes; athletic shoes must be worn for P.E. (examples can be seen on the school web site).
 Dress boots may be worn underneath long pants or with uniform skirts; work boots and hiking boots may not be worn to school.
 The trim of shoes must be neutral in color.
 Laces on shoes must be pulled through and well tied, and the colors must correspond to the shoe colors listed above.
-Solid white, black, brown, light brown, or navy socks must be worn and should match; they should also be free of visible logos, decorations, or patterns.
+Solid white, black, brown, light brown, or navy socks must be worn and should match; visible product logos should be small in size.
 No-show or heel-high socks may be worn with shorts, skirts, or skorts, but not when wearing slacks.
 Tights or leggings must be white, navy, light brown, or black and free of visible logos, decorations, or patterns.

 Additional Clothing: During certain times of the year, a student may wish to wear a light jacket or sweater to school to remain warm.
 Only FCA jackets and sweaters with FCA logos (from the approved FCA vendor) may be worn inside school buildings, including FCA lettermen jackets.
 Jackets with official FCA logos purchased prior to this year may be worn.
 On cold or rainy days, other sweaters and jackets may be worn to school but students must take them off and hang them on classroom cubbie hooks or place them in lockers upon entering the school building.
 Hoodies, trench coats and dusters are not allowed.
 High school students may wear a traditional navy blue blazer with their Oxford shirts and conservative-traditional ties (examples can be seen on the school web site).